 Depending on the policy taken out (and the monthly premium), an income protection company will pay out a proportion of your income after a ‘deferred’ period has expired.

 This deferred period is simply a pre-agreed waiting period (typically between four weeks and a year).
 As you would expect, the longer the waiting period, the lower the premiums for cover.

 Clearly, if you have savings and would be able to cover your expenses for several months in the event of illness or an accident, you may be better off electing to have a longer waiting period, as your monthly premiums would be lower.

-You may wish to cover up to 75% of your income.
+You may wish to cover up to 70% of your income.
 Naturally, the higher the level of cover you take out, the higher the monthly premiums with be.
 It is essential that you calculate a realistic level of cover to protect you and any dependants if you can’t work.

 Income Protection Tips

-- Make sure your PHI policy covers you until your chosen retirement date (60 or 65 usually).
+- Make sure your IP policy covers you until your chosen retirement date (60 or 65 usually).
 You would expect a policy to cover you up to the date your pension starts to pay out.

-- Make sure you inflation proof your benefit level. £3000 per month in 20 years time will be worth far less!
-You can ensure the insured levels increase by an agreed amount each year – either a fixed percentage, or in relation to the Retail Price Index.
+- Make sure you inflation proof your benefit level. £3000 per month in 20 years’ time will be worth far less!
+You can ensure the insured levels increase by an agreed amount each year – either a fixed percentage or in relation to the Retail Price Index.